 Tile is difficult to install and this should only be done by an expert.
-It can be noisy when people walk or roll things along it, and those who will be working with lots of electronic equipment in their home office will need to invest in mats which have antistatic properties.
+It can be noisy when people walk or roll things along with it, and those who will be working with lots of electronic equipment in their home office will need to invest in mats that have antistatic properties.

 Carpet appears in many home offices worldwide because it provides multiple benefits.
-It absorbs heat well which means it is an ideal solution for home offices which are located in places that receive cold winters.
+It absorbs heat well which means it is an ideal solution for home offices that are located in places that receive cold winters.

 However, carpets are vulnerable to the buildup of pollen and dirt when not cleaned regularly, and they are also vulnerable to stains or odors if objects are spilled on them.

 Laminate flooring is used in many home offices due to its stylish appearance and reasonable price.
 It also provides great ease of maintenance and can be purchased in a wide array of styles.
 Unlike carpet and hardwood, it is not vulnerable to moisture.

-After all, you will want a material which is aesthetically pleasing and yet which will allow you to perform the tasks you need to get done in the most timely and efficient manner possible.
+After all, you will want a material that is aesthetically pleasing and yet which will allow you to perform the tasks you need to get done in the most timely and efficient manner possible.